SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-libraries.md

 This will install **React Bootstrap** and the **bootstrap** package within the application, there is still one more step that must be taken before you can utilise all of React-Bootstrap in your app.

-Go to the `main.jsx` within your React application and this line at the top of the file:
+Go to the `App.jsx` within your React application and this line at the top of the file:

 ```jsx
 import 'bootstrap/dist/css/bootstrap.min.css';